CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Sage Ally
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _**Unique.**_ ***Playable at Shelob's Lair.*** _Manifestation of Shelob._ Tap this ally to either: cancel one hazard creature attack against a company moving to a site in Imlad Morgul, Ithilien, or Gorgoroth, or to discard one hazard permanent-event on such a company or on a character in such a company.
-Discard this card if her company moves to a site that is not in Imlad Morgul, Ithilien, or Gorgoroth.
+> > _**Unique.**_ ***Playable at Shelob's Lair.*** _Manifestation of Shelob._ Its controlling character's company is overt.
+Tap this ally to either: cancel one hazard creature attack against a company moving to a site in Imlad Morgul, Ithilien, or Gorgoroth, **or** to discard one hazard permanent-event on such a company or on a character in such a company.
+Discard this card if her company moves to a site that is not in Gorgoroth, Imlad Morgul, or Ithilien.
 Return her to your hand if _Shelob_ is played.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【 11/9 】</div>